 The formation of the Diocese of New Westminster predates Confederation.
-It is known for its progressive policies on the ordination of women in the 1970's and the full inclusion of LGBTQ/2S persons in the life of the church in the first decades of the 21st century.
-More recently, it has been at the forefront in support of Reconciliation with Aboriginal peoples of Canada.
+It is known for its progressive policies on the ordination of women in the 1970's and the full inclusion of 2SLGBTQ+ persons in the life of the church in the first decades of the 21st century.
+More recently, it has been at the forefront in support of Reconciliation with the Indigenous peoples of Canada.

 The Diocese of New Westminster from 1859 to the present

 1859: The Diocese of British Columbia is formed, comprising the entire Pacific Northwest colony of the British Empire.
 George Hills, Vicar of Great Yarmouth and Canon of Norwich, is consecrated Bishop at Westminster Abbey.

 1871: British Columbia joins the Confederation of Canada.

 1879: The diocese is divided into three: British Columbia, comprising Vancouver Island; northern British Columbia, named Caledonia; and the lower mainland, named New Westminster (then capital of the province).

 1879: Acton Windeyer Sillitoe, chaplain to the British Legation at Darmstadt, is named first Bishop of New Westminster.

 1889: First service held in what would become Christ Church Cathedral.

 1890: St. Luke’s, Vancouver’s first hospital, founded by Henry Glynne Fiennes-Clinton, rector of St. James’.

 1892: Holy Trinity Church, New Westminster, first built in 1859 by the Royal Engineers, designated Cathedral Church of the Diocese.